MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 Before nulls there were magic number variables.
 Magic number variables are variables that have a specific value that represents a contextual state.
 The first time I was introduced to this concept was back in my Visual Basic 6 days.

 Back then it was not uncommon for me to use magic numbers to represent a specific state.
 For example, if I had a variable age and I wanted to represent it as 'unset' I would give 'age' a value of -1.
-This made perfect sense, when would you ever come across someone with a negative age?
+Back in the days this made perfect sense, when would you ever come across someone with a negative age?

 The problem with magic numbers is you begin to litter your code with if statements.
 Also, every time you perform some sort of calculation on the value you first have to check if it is in one of your magic states.
 If you don't you can introduce subtle bugs - like the one below...